 5. Try meal-delivery kits

-6. Look for discounts, coupons and freebies
+6. Look for promotions

-Find yourself returning to the same spots for lunch or dinner?
-Sign up for e-newsletters from your favourite restaurants or food joints.
+Find yourself returning to the same restaurants?
+Sign up for e-newsletters from your favourite ones.
 These email alerts often come with discount codes, coupons or freebies with select purchases.
-You can always unsubscribe later if you want.
-Plus, don’t forget birthdays.
-Check to see if any eateries near you offer birthday discounts or free treats on your special day.
+You can also check for promotions on various restaurant Facebook and Instagram pages.
+Subscribe so you don’t miss a thing.